melody-rs/fmod-oxide/README.md

 ### Examples

-Examples are pretty much straight ports of their FMOD counterparts, written that way so you can compare them with the official FMOD examples.
+Examples are pretty much straight ports of their FMOD counterparts, written so you can compare them with the official FMOD examples.
 More rusty examples will be provided in the future that showcase how best to use this crate.

 # Memory management & Copy types